chen0040/ansible-centos-redis/README.md

 ./env_setup.sh
 ```

-This will install ruby, gem, java, ansible, and redis client
+This will install java, ansible, and make tools.

 ## For Windows Users